TWUOnline/ldrs591/_pages/unit-2-overview.md

 <p style="padding-left: 30px;">Activity 2.5: Upgrade your research skills.</p>
        Activity 2.6: Take the Coconut Oil Challenge!

 Activity 2.7: Read chapter 7 in the Badke (2017) text, watch two videos, and answer questions in your journal.

-<p style="padding-left: 30px;"><strong>Blog Assignment</strong>: ...Complete the blog for this unit (Parts A and B).
-Respond substantively to at least two other classmates' blogs.</p>
+<strong>Blog Assignment</strong>: ...Complete the blog for this unit (Parts A and B).
+Respond substantively to at least two other classmates' blogs.

 <strong>Assignment 2:</strong> Complete the Blog assignment and Assignment 2, Clarifying Your Research Interest.

 &nbsp;
 <h3>Resources</h3>